mcalla314/tkintertoy/docs/tutorial.rst

 1. Import the ``Window`` code which is the foundation of Tkintertoy.
 #.
 Create an instance of a ``Window`` object assigned to ``gui``.
 This will
-   initialize Tk, create a Toplevel window, create a Frame, and create a ``content`` dictionary which will hold all the widgets.
+   initialize Tk, create a Toplevel window, create an application Frame, and create a ``content`` dictionary which will hold all the widgets.
 #.
-Change the title of ``gui`` to "My First Tkintertoy GUI!".
-If you
+Change the title of ``Window`` to "My First Tkintertoy GUI!".
+If you don't do
-   don't do this, the title of the ``Window`` will default to "Tk".
-If you want no title make the argument '' or None.
+   this, the title of the ``Window`` will default to "Tk".
+If you want no title, make the argument '' or None.
 #.
 Add an **ttEntry** widget to ``gui``.
+This will be the combination of a ttk Entry
-We are going to tag it with 'name' since
-   that is what we are going to collect there.
+   in a ttk LabelFrame.
+We are going to tag it with 'name' since that is what we going to collect there.
 However, the tag can be any string.
-All Tkintertoy widgets must have a tag which acts as the key for the widget in the ``content`` dictionary.
+All Tkintertoy widgets must have a unique tag which acts as the key for the widget in the ``content`` dictionary.
+However, most of the time the programmer does not access the ``content`` dictionary directly.
 The title of the Frame surrounding the Entry widget will be 'Type in your name'.
 Entry frame titles are a great place to put instructions to your user.
 If you don't want a title, just leave off this argument.
-The default width of the Entry widget is 20 characters, but this, like many other options can be overridden.
+The default width of the Entry widget is 20 characters, but this, like many other options can be changed.
 #.
 Add a **ttLabel** widget to ``gui``.
-This tag will be 'welcome' since this is
+This will be the combination of a ttk Label in a
-   where the welcome message will appear.
+   ttk LabelFrame.
+This tag will be 'welcome' since this where the welcome message will appear.
 Labels are a good widget for one line information to appear that the user cannot edit.
+The explanation of the type of information displayed in the **ttLabel** is displayed in the LabelFrame, just like in the **ttEntry**
 #.
-Add a **ttButtonbox** row.
-It defaults to two buttons, 'Ok' and 'Cancel'.
+Add a **ttButtonbox** row with a tag of 'commnds'.
+It defaults to two ttk Buttons,
-   The default action is when the user clicks on 'Ok' the GUI processing loop is exited but the window stays displayed, which in Tkintertoy is the ``breakout()`` method.
-However, if the user clicks on 'Cancel', the loop is exited, the window removed, and ``content`` dictionary is emptied, which is the ``cancel()`` method.
-Of course, the button labels and these actions can be easily modified by the programmer.
+   labeled 'Ok' and 'Cancel' contained in a unlabeled ttk Frame.
+The callback for the 'Ok' button is the ``breakout()`` method which exits the GUI processing loop but keeps displaying the window.
+This will be explained below.
+The 'Cancel' button callback is the ``cancel()`` method which exits the loop, removes the window, and empties the ``content`` dictionary.
+Of course, the button labels and these actions can be easily modified by the programmer, but by providing a default pair of buttons, even a novice programmer can create a working GUI application.
 #.
-Place the 'name' widget at row 0 (first row) of ``gui`` centered.
+Place the 'name' ttwidget at row 0 (first row) of ``gui`` centered.
 The ``row=0``
    parameter could have been left off since it is the default.
 The ``plot()`` method is really a synonym for the tk ``grid()`` method.
 All arguments to ``grid()`` can be used in ``plot()``.
-Plot was selected as a better word for a beginner.
+Plot was selected as a better word for a novice.
+However, ``grid()`` will also work.
 Until a widget is plotted, it will not appear.
 However, the ``gui`` window is automatically plotted.
+Actually, you are plotting the ttk LabelFrame, the ttk Entry widget is automatically plotting in the Frame filling up the entire frame.
 #.
 Place the 'welcome' widget at row 1 (second row) of ``gui`` centered.
 There is a 3
    pixel default vertical spacing between the Label widget and Entry widget.
 #.
-Place the command bar at row 2 (third row) of ``gui`` centered with a vertical
+Place the 'command' widget at row 2 (third row) of ``gui`` centered with a vertical
    spacing of 10 pixels.
 #.
 Begin an infinite loop.
 #.
 Wait for the user to press click on a button.
-The ``waitforUser()`` method
+The ``waitforUser()`` method is a
-   is a synonym for the tk ``mainloop()`` method.
-Again, the name was changed to help a beginning programmer.
+   synonym for the tk ``mainloop()`` method.
+Again, the name was changed to help a novice programmer.
+However, ``mainloop`` will also work.
 This method starts the event processing loop and is the heart of all GUIs.
 It handles all key presses and mouse clicks.
    Nothing will happen until this method is running.
+This loop will continue until the user clicks on the either the 'Ok' or 'Cancel' button.
+Clicking on close window system widget will have the same action as clicking on the 'Cancel' button.
+This action is built-in to all *Tkintertoy* windows.
 #.
-In order to get to this point, the user clicked on either the 'Ok' or 'Cancel' button.
+To get to this line of code, the user clicked on a button.
+Test to see if the ``content``
-   Test to see if the ``content`` dictionary contains anything.
+   dictionary contains anything.
 If it does, the user clicked on the 'Ok' button.
 Otherwise, the user clicked on the 'Cancel' button.
 #.
-Since the user clicked on the 'Ok' button, collect the contents of the
+To get to this line of code, the user clicked on the 'Ok' button.
+Collect the contents of
-   name widget and add it to the "Welcome" string in the welcome widget.
+   the 'name' ttwidget and add it to the "Welcome" string in the 'welcome' ttwidget.
 This shows how easy it is to get and set the contents of a widget using the given methods.
-To get the contents of a widget call the ``get()`` method.
-To change the contents of a widget call the ``set()`` method.
+To get the value of a widget call the ``get()`` method.
+To change the value of any widget call the ``set()`` method.
 The type of widget does not matter, ``get()`` and ``set()`` work for all widgets.
-Also, since all widgets are contained in the ``content`` directory of ``gui``, the programmer does not need to keep track of individual widgets, only their containing frames or windows.
+Since all widgets are contained in the ``content`` directory of ``gui``, the programmer does not need to keep track of individual widgets, only their containing frames or windows.
+Again, the usually programmer does not access ``content`` directly, they should use ``get`` and ``set`` methods.
 #.
 This line of code is reached only if the user clicked on 'Cancel' which
    emptied the ``content`` directory.
-In this case, the user is finished with the program.
+In this case, the user is finished with the application.
 #.
 Break the infinite loop and exit the program.
-Notice the difference
+Notice the difference between the infinite
-   between the infinite program loop set up by the ``while`` statement and the event processing loop set up by the ``waitforUser()`` method.
+   application loop set up by the ``while`` statement and the event processing loop set up by the ``waitforUser()`` method.
 Also note that when the user clicked on 'Cancel', the tkintertoy code exited, but the Python code that called tkintertoy was still running.
 This is why you must break out of infinite loop.

 So you can see, with 15 lines of code, Tkintertoy gives you a complete GUI driven application, which will run on any platform Tkinter runs on with little concern of the particular host.
 Most Tkintertoy code is cross platform.

 Simple Map Creation Dialog
 ==========================

 Below is the code to create a simple dialog window which might be useful for a GIS tool which creates a map.
-This example was not written in an object-oriented mode in order to help the typical GIS script or early Python script writer.
-Object-oriented mode will be demonstrated later.
+This example was also written in imparative style in order to help the typical GIS or novice Python script writer.
+Procedure and object-oriented style mode will be demonstrated later.
 We will need the filename of the input CSV file, the output PNG map image, and the title for the map.
-We will the following widgets:
+We will use the following widgets:
 **ttOpen**, **ttSaveAs**, **ttEntry**, and **ttText** as a status window.

 We want the layout for the dialog to look like this: